 How to use JSTOR (opens in new tab).
 For video tutorial click on the image below.

-PressReader provides interactive, digital access to nearly 7,000 of the world’s best newspapers and magazines.
+PressReader and Borrowbox together provide interactive, digital access to nearly 7,000 of the world’s best newspapers and magazines.
 Just like reading a print edition, viewers can browse articles and other key elements, including pictures, advertisements, classifieds, and notices.
 With the ability to perform keyword searches across all titles, and save both stories and full publications, researchers are sure to find the stories they’re looking for.

 For login details see: